Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Introduction

 Theoretically, amorphous matter can be topological since there are non-spatial symmetries, such as time-reversal symmetry, that protect topological phases.
 Topological insulator crystals are robust against disorder; topological states do not rely on a periodic crystal lattice at all.
+In the presence of time reversal invariant disorder the topological states will remain robust and not localize, unless the disorder closes the bulk energy gap, \cite{RevModPhys.82.3045,RevModPhys.83.1057}.
 Therefore, amorphous materials, which lack translational symmetry and cannot be understood in the context of Bloch states, can still present topological properties.
-Specifically, electrons in a lattice of randomly distributed atoms with strongly disordered electron hoppings---so strong that no memory of a lattice can be used to label the sites---can present topologically protected edge states and quantized Hall conductivity, hallmarks of topological insulators~\cite{Agarwala:2017jv,Mansha:2017be,Poy17,Mitchell:2018gr,Huang:2018bx,Huang:2018gu,Bourne:2018jr}.
-As a proof of principle, a random array of coupled gyroscopes~\cite{Mitchell:2018gr} was designed to act as a mechanical analogue of an amorphous topological state with protected edge oscillating modes, but there has so far been no realization in a solid state system.
+Specifically, electrons in a lattice of randomly distributed atoms with strongly disordered electron hoppings---so strong that no memory of a lattice can be used to label the sites---can present topologically protected edge states and quantized Hall conductivity, hallmarks of topological insulators~\cite{Agarwala:2017jv,Mansha:2017be,Poy17,Mitchell:2018gr,Huang:2018bx,Huang:2018gu,Bourne:2018jr,Marsal30260,spring2021amorphous}.
+As a proof of principle, a random array of coupled gyroscopes~\cite{Mitchell:2018gr} was designed to act as a mechanical analogue of an amorphous topological state with protected edge oscillating modes, but there has so far been no experimental realization in a solid state material system.

-In this work, we have grown and characterized amorphous Bi$_2$Se$_3$.
+In this work, we have grown and characterized thin films of amorphous Bi$_2$Se$_3$.
+The temperature and field dependent resistance reveals the existence of low dimensional carriers with a reduced bulk contribution.
+Angle-resolved photoemission (ARPES) and spin-resolved ARPES show a two dimensional surface state with strong spin-momentum locking, the spin-polarization changes with ARPES detection angle which is proportional to the plane-wave momentum $k$.
 In its crystalline form Bi$_2$Se$_3$ is a textbook three-dimensional topological insulator \cite{Zhang:2009ks}.
-We find that amorphous Bi$_2$Se$_3$, despite being strongly disordered and lacking translational invariance, hosts two dimensional surface states with features common to topological surface states.
-The temperature and field dependent resistance reveals the existence of low dimensional carriers with a reduced bulk contribution.
-Angle-resolved photoemission (ARPES) and spin-resolved ARPES shows a two dimensional surface state with strong spin-momentum locking, strongly resembling that expected for a topological Dirac cone.
-This interpretation is supported by numerical simulations of the surface spectrum using an amorphous topological tight-binding model.
+We find that amorphous Bi$_2$Se$_3$, despite being strongly disordered and lacking translational invariance, hosts two dimensional spin-momentum locked surface states, while nanocrystalline Bi$_2$Se$_3$ does not.
+By numerically simulating a model for amorphous Bi$_2$Se$_3$ with trivial and topological phases, we show that dispersive spin-locked surface states exist in amorphous matter with strong spin-orbit coupling, allowing us to discuss their origin.